bmsrk/TSInvoiceGenerator/README.md

 | `NODE_ENV` | `development` | Environment mode |
 | `DATABASE_URL` | `file:./dev.db` | SQLite database path |
 | `WEB_PORT` | `8080` | Web UI port (Docker only) |

+## 🖨️ Server PDF Export

+The API exposes a server-side PDF endpoint for invoices:

+- GET /api/invoices/:id/pdf — returns the invoice rendered as a high-quality PDF (Content-Type: application/pdf).

+Implementation notes:
+- The API uses wkhtmltopdf when a wkhtmltopdf binary is available on the host (via `wkhtmltopdf` in PATH or `wkhtmltopdf-installer`), otherwise it falls back to Puppeteer (Chromium).
+- For the best print fidelity and typography, install wkhtmltopdf on your server or desktop environment.
+The Electron app (when built) and the web frontend will use this endpoint to download sharper PDFs.

 ## 📖 Application Screens